NicoHood/SecureLoader/Readme.md

 [Firmware upgrades](#33-firmware-upgrade) without
 exposing the BK to the user and enable Firmware upgrades on [untrusted Computers](#24-compromised-pc-protection).
-The responsibility of the BK can be transferred to any other user but should be changed after exchanging it over an untrusted connection (Internet!).
+The responsibility of the BK can be transferred to any other user but [should be changed](TODO) after exchanging it over an untrusted connection (Internet!).

 #### 3.2.4 Change the Bootloader Key
-You need to change the Bootloader Key from the Bootloader if [no one was set yet](#323-initial-bootloader-key).
-Also you might want to change it for security purposes or add an initial Bootloader Key.
+You might want to change the BK for security purposes.
 This is useful when setting an [initial vendor Bootloader Key](#323-initial-bootloader-key) or changing it to give the
 [user control over the Bootloader](#210-open-source-guarantee).

+The main reason why the BK should be changed is to **forbid replay attacks** of old Firmware that might have a security vulnerability.

 To change the BK you need to **encrypt the new BK with the old BK**.
 Enter the [Recovery Mode](#315-recovery-mode) and instruct a BK change command with the new (encrypted) BK.

 #### 3.2.5 Authenticate the Bootloader to the PC